-As this data was generated from aerial tissue samples, our finding of 4’-deoxyflavones in all but 11 species suggests that 4’-deoxyflavones are not strictly root specific.
-Matching with that observed in S. baicalensis by (Q. Zhao, Zhang, et al., 2016), it’s likely that the enzymes involved in 4’-deoxyflavone biosynthesis are simply much more active in the roots, but are still expressed at some basal level in the aerial tissues.
-This hypothesis is supported by our detection of low concentrations of several 4’-deoxyflavones, including chrysin, baicalein, wogonin, and their 7-glucuronide forms, in our S. baicalensis tissue sample.
-Alternatively, it’s possible that 4’-deoxyflavones are being synthesized in the roots and transported to the aerial tissues.
+As this data was generated from aerial tissue samples, our finding of 4´-deoxyflavones in all but 11 species suggests that 4´-deoxyflavones are not strictly root specific.
+Matching with that observed in S. baicalensis by (Q. Zhao, Zhang, et al., 2016), it’s likely that the enzymes involved in 4´-deoxyflavone biosynthesis are simply much more active in the roots, but are still expressed at some basal level in the aerial tissues.
+This hypothesis is supported by our detection of low concentrations of several 4´-deoxyflavones, including chrysin, baicalein, wogonin, and their 7-glucuronide forms, in our S. baicalensis tissue sample.
+Alternatively, it’s possible that 4´-deoxyflavones are being synthesized in the roots and transported to the aerial tissues.

 Although the species in Fig 2A are ordered based on the phylogenetic tree shown in Fig 1, it is difficult to detect any clear relationship between phylogeny and metabolite profile.
 Therefore, to make any relationship more apparent, we used a multiple correspondence analysis (MCA) approach.
 MCA is a technique similar to principal component analysis (PCA), which seeks to summarize a multivariate dataset into only several variables.
 These variables, called principal components, are calculated to retain the maximum amount of variance possible that is present in the original dataset.
 MCA was chosen over PCA because it is more appropriate for data in a binary format, which the metabolite dataset was converted into prior to the analysis.
 This conversion to a binary format was completed by assigning concentration datapoint with a value of TRUE if the metabolite was detected in that species, and FALSE if it was not.
 A binary format was chosen for this use in this analysis to minimize the effects resulting from the varying ages of the herbarium samples, as well as our use of fresh tissue samples for several species.